 Even before the book was released, it looked liked it was well on its way to best-sellerdom.
 For one, Barnes & Noble had placed the largest first order for it than any other title in the history of Basic Books.

-Then came a big bump in the road:
+But then Rabiner hit a big bump in the road:

 B&N had decided to shelve The Physics of Star Trek in the science section, on its face a perfectly reasonable place for a title loaded with hard physics.
 Except that I believed a stronger market would develop among trekkers interested in hard science than among science readers interested in Star Trek.

 Rabiner set up a meeting to persuade B&N to move at least half of the copies in the science section to the Star Trek section.
-She assumed the meeting would be fairly short and sweet—after all, her suggestion would mean more money for B&N—but she discovered that things weren’t as simple as she had assumed.
+She assumed the meeting would be short and sweet—after all, her suggestion would mean more money for B&N—but she discovered that things weren’t as simple as she had assumed.

 Over coffee, I raised my complaint.
 Failure to stock The Physics of Star Trek in the Star Trek section as well as the science section would cost thousands of sales for both of us.
 Couldn’t they at least shelve the book in both places?
 To my amazement, the answer was no, they couldn’t.
 One of the buyers explained the problem.